getsentry/sentry-symfony/README.md

 Just type `y`, press return, and the procedure will continue.

-**Warning:** due to a bug in all versions lower than `6.0` of the [`SensioFrameworkExtra`](https://github.com/sensiolabs/SensioFrameworkExtraBundle) bundle, if you have it installed you will likely get an error during the execution of the commands above in regards to the missing `Nyholm\Psr7\Factory\Psr17Factory` class.
-To workaround the issue, if you are not using the PSR-7 bridge, please change the configuration of that bundle as follows:
+**Caution:** Due to a bug in the [`SensioFrameworkExtra`](https://github.com/sensiolabs/SensioFrameworkExtraBundle) bundle, affecting version 6.0 and below, you might run into a missing `Nyholm\Psr7\Factory\Psr17Factory::class` error while executing the commands mentioned above.
+If you are not using the PSR-7 bridge, you can work around this issue by changing the configuration of the bundle as follows:

 ```yaml
 sensio_framework_extra: